misads/workflow/README.md

-## img_workflow
+## Workflow (for image)
-　　A configurable batch script for several simple image operations (crop, affine transformation, split, combination, comparison, etc.).
+　　A configurable batch script for common image operations (crop, affine transformation, split, combination, comparison, etc.).

 ### What Can it Do?